WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 1. **Why does `WebAssembly.promising` return a JavaScript `Function`**?

    This allows us to be more precise in a few special cases.
 In particular, if two WebAssembly modules (Modules A & B) are *chained together* (e.g., the import of module A is provided by the export of module B) then we need precision about the interaction with JSPI:
-    1. If the link is composed of a `promising`/`suspending` pair (i.e., the module A import is wrapped with a call to `WebAssembly.suspending` and the module B export is wrapped with `WebAssembly.promising`) then, if module B suspends (via one of its imports), then module A will also suspend.
+    1. If the link is composed of a `Suspending`/`promising` pair (i.e., the module A import is wrapped with `new WebAssembly.Suspending` and the module B export is wrapped with `WebAssembly.promising`) then, if module B suspends (via one of its imports), then module A will also suspend.
 However, there will also be an additional `Promise`: created from the wrapped export from module B.
     1. If the link is direct -- without a `promising`/`suspending` pair -- then the connect is transparent from the perspective of JSPI; provided that there are no JavaScript function calls in the link.